 Inventory, lb : 0

-Winesap apples are available in the mid fall and early winter months.
+Winesap apples are available in the late fall through winter.

-Recipes that include Winesap Apple.
+Recipes that include Winesap Apples.
 One is easiest, three is harder.